stilianoudakis/TAD_predictive_modeling/Papers.md

 - Drummond, Chris, Robert C Holte, and others.
 “C4.
 5, Class Imbalance, and Cost Sensitivity: Why under-Sampling Beats over-Sampling.”
 In Workshop on Learning from Imbalanced Datasets II, 11:1–8, 2003. - a reference demonstrating that undersampling is better than oversampling in class imbalance problem

+- Bekkar, Mohamed, Hassiba Kheliouane Djemaa, and Taklit Akrouf Alitouche.
+“Evaluation Measures for Models Assessment over Imbalanced Datasets.”
+Iournal Of Information Engineering and Applications 3, no. 10 (2013). - Classifier performance metrics (G-means, likelihood ratios, Discriminant power, F-measure, Youden index, MCC, ROC, (P/W)AUC and more), and their behavior in class imbalance settings.
+MCC is considered the best metric for imbalanced data learning.